Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:admm}, we present the ADMM algorithm \texttt{ADAL}~\cite{PoReWi:06,MaPoReWi:09,Wen2010} for solving SDPs in standard form.
-We use this method to handle problems in general form and we detail how to deal with inequalities, avoiding the storage of the full matrices.
-We also discuss how to recover a valid dual bound on the optimal primal value, starting from an approximated solution.
-Some SDP relaxations of the maximum clique problem and of the graph coloring problem are reported in section~\ref{sec:relax}.
-Our numerical experience is presented in section~\ref{sec:numres} and some conclusions are drawn in section~\ref{sec:conc}.
+In Section~\ref{sec:admm}, we succinctly review the ADMM algorithm \texttt{ADAL} for solving SDPs in standard form, originally presented in~\cite{PoReWi:06,MaPoReWi:09,Wen2010}.
+In Section~\ref{sec:ext_admm}, \korange{we discuss} SDPs with both equality and inequality constraints and we extend the aforementioned method to handle such problems. \korange{Starting from a low-precision dual solution, we then apply} the procedure outlined in~\cite{cerulli2020improving} to our context to recover a valid dual bound on the optimal primal value.
+In Section~\ref{sec:relax}, drawing from existing literature, we review well-known SDP formulations for relaxations of two fundamental combinatorial optimization problems: the maximum clique and the graph coloring problems.
+These formulations, in addition to randomly generated SDPs, constitute the test set for the numerical experiments we report in Section~\ref{sec:numres}.
+At last, some conclusions are drawn in Section~\ref{sec:conc}.